deepaksood619/deepaksood619.github.io/docs/psychology/productivity-productive-time-management-todo.md

 Productivity isn't everything, but, in the long run, it is almost everything -- Economist Paul Krugman, in The Age of Diminished Expectations

+The most invisible form of wasted time is doing a good job on an unimportant task.

 <https://www.scotthyoung.com/blog/2020/10/26/foundation-practices>

 1. Establish an Airtight Productivity System